Big Hero 6: The Series: Development and production

 In March 2016, it was revealed that Jamie Chung would reprise her role as Go Go, and that following November, it was revealed that most of the cast members from the film would reprise their roles, including Ryan Potter, Genesis Rodriguez, Scott Adsit, Alan Tudyk, and Maya Rudolph.
 Additionally, Khary Payton replaced Damon Wayans Jr. as Wasabi and Brooks Wheelan replaced T. J. Miller as Fred.
 On January 6, 2017, Disney Channel released an official teaser trailer for the series.

 On March 14, 2017, it was renewed for a second season, ahead of the series premiere.
 On April 16, 2019, the series was renewed for a third season.
+According to Bob Schooley, the reason for Season 3 having eleven-minute episodes is the network wanting to focus more on comedy.
+As a result, a storyline focusing on the character of Karmi had to be scrapped.

 On January 28, 2021, members of the cast stated that the show would not be picked up for a fourth season and would air its final episode on February 15, 2021.